basmalaazab/HandTalk/README.md

 └── upload_to_hub.py        # pushes these files to the HF model repo
 ```

-The live demo app (`app.py`) downloads the model files from the Hugging Face
+The live demo app (`app.py`) downloads the model files (including
+`transformer_weights.h5`, too large for this GitHub repo) from the Hugging
-repo automatically at startup — you don't need to copy them in by hand.
+Face repo automatically at startup — you don't need to copy them in by hand.

 > ⚠️ The model was saved with `model.save_weights(...)`, not `model.save(...)`,
 > so `transformer_weights.h5` alone isn't enough to use the model — you need